Nathan Fielder: 2013–2017: Nathan for You

 On the morning of February 7, 2014, a coffee shop called Dumb Starbucks Coffee opened in the Los Feliz neighborhood of Los Angeles.
-The shop said it was operating as a parody of the global coffee company and coffeehouse chain Starbucks and used the chain's siren logo in its signage, cups, and other materials.
-In the episode Fielder says his understanding of parody law is "based off what I read on Wikipedia."
-The shop mocked items standard to most Starbucks locations like Norah Jones CDs and drinks by using the term "Dumb" in front of the names, such as "Dumb Norah Jones Duets" and "Dumb Iced Vanilla Latte".
+The shop said it was operating as a parody of the coffee chain Starbucks and used Starbuck's siren logo in its signage, cups, and other materials.
+In the episode, Fielder says his understanding of parody law is "based off what I read on Wikipedia".
+The shop sold items standard to Starbucks locations, such as Norah Jones CDs and drinks, by using the term "Dumb" in the names, such as "Dumb Norah Jones Duets" and "Dumb Iced Vanilla Latte".
 Beverages and pastries were distributed free of charge.
-Some journalists initially speculated it was the work of British artist Banksy.
-A few days later, Starbucks announced that it was not affiliated with the shop and that it was "evaluating [its] next steps" due to the shop deliberately attempting to mimic a legitimate Starbucks location.
+A few days later, Starbucks announced that it was not affiliated and that it was "evaluating [its] next steps".

 The identity of the person behind the shop was not released initially, and various artists and comedians including Banksy and Tim & Eric were theorized to be involved with the prank.
 (The latter's production company Abso Lutely Productions had applied for a filming permit at the Dumb Starbucks Coffee location.)
 On February 10, 2014, the shop was closed by the Los Angeles County Department of Public Health for not having the permits required to operate a coffee shop.
 Shortly thereafter, Fielder announced he was behind the parody and the Los Angeles Times noted the prank's similarity to other skits performed on his show Nathan for You.

-In 2015, Fielder started a not-for-profit company called Summit Ice Apparel after learning the Vancouver-based company Taiga published a tribute to Holocaust denier Doug Collins.
-Summit Ice produces soft shell jackets and was featured in Season 3 Episode 2 of Nathan for You.
+In 2015, Fielder guest-starred on the Adult Swim show Rick and Morty and appeared in the film The Night Before.
+In 2017 he co-starred in the biopic The Disaster Artist.